SamDeka28/lane-js/readme.md

 # LaneJs - A REST and ROUTING solution for node
 [![npm version](https://badge.fury.io/js/lane-js.svg)](https://badge.fury.io/js/lane-js)

-LaneJs is a lightweigh routing solution for [node](https://nodejs.org)
+LaneJs is a lightweight routing solution for [node](https://nodejs.org)

 A basic route in LaneJs looks like this :
 ```